 Test your microphone and headphones (which are important for avoiding echo!), make sure your laptop is running smoothly, and take care of any software updates so that everything is as up-to-date as possible.
 That way, once you click that meeting link, it’s all smooth sailing.

 If your internet connection at home is known to be a bit finicky, you have a few options.
 Heading over to your local library is one great idea; most have private rooms from which you won’t be disturbed, in addition to stable internet connections.
 Other locations include a quiet coffee shop or the home of a loved one.
+If you’d like to increase your privacy and security online, or to unblock websites, you may consider applying a VPN.

 To make sure you’re fully prepared, comfortable, and ready to speak, have all of your essential interview materials reviewed and on-hand during your interview.
 This includes your resume, references, portfolio, and any notes you may have to refer to.
 Just as with any interview, you’ll want to make sure you’re well-versed in all of your accomplishments, past roles, and strengths.